Mount Rushmore © Dean Franklin

 Mount Rushmore National Memorial is literally South Dakota's biggest attraction.
 It covers 1,278 acres (5 square km) and draws over two million annual visitors.
 It depicts 60-foot (18m) carvings of US Presidents Washington, Jefferson, Roosevelt, and Lincoln, representing the first 150 years of American history.

 Interestingly, the artist originally intended the faces to have bodies.
-The sculpture is controversial among Native Americans as a previous treaty had granted the land and mountain, known as Six Fathers to the Lakota tribe.
+The sculpture is controversial among Native Americans, as a previous treaty had granted the land and mountain, known as Six Grandfathers, to the Lakota tribe.

-Visitors to the site stroll through the Avenue of Flags that depicts all 50 states, walk the Presidential Trail to the best viewing areas, and watch the evening lighting ceremony held nightly at 9pm.
-The site has a visitors centre, gift shop, and cafe.
+Visitors to the site stroll through the Avenue of Flags that depicts all 50 states, walk the Presidential Trail to the best viewing areas, and watch the evening lighting ceremony held nightly from late May to September.
+The site has a visitors' centre, gift shop, and cafe.